is4tomj/posts-n-notes/protocols/README.md

 ## Warning

 Security is not a state.
 Security is a journey.
+You must assess what your more pressing, known, solvable security threat is and lock that down next.
+Do not get discouraged.
 You will do something wrong the first time you try a new protocol.

 ## Definitions